#Snippets

 The kubeconfig yaml will be available at /etc/rancher/k3s/k3s.yaml.

-If you have worker nodes to add, use the following command to do so.
-The cluster token can be found at /var/lib/rancher/k3s/server/node-token on the server node.
+If you have worker nodes to add, use the following command.
+Find the cluster token at /var/lib/rancher/k3s/server/node-token on the server node.

 curl -sfL https://get.k3s.io | K3S_URL=https://<server_ip>:6443 K3S_TOKEN="<cluster_token>" sh -